-The act defines "manufacturer" to mean either of the following: (1) an entity or the entity's successor that, in any location, manufactures or otherwise produces cigarettes, or causes cigarettes to be manufactured or produced, that the entity intends to be sold in Ohio, including, but not limited to, cigarettes intended to be sold in the United States through an importer or (2) any entity or the entity's successor that meets both of the following criteria: (a) purchases cigarettes, in any location, from a second entity that manufactures or otherwise produces cigarettes it manufactures be sold in the United States and (b) intends to sell the cigarettes described in (a) in the United States (R.C.
+The bill defines "manufacturer" to mean either of the following: (1) an entity or the entity's successor that, in any location, manufactures or otherwise produces cigarettes, or causes cigarettes to be manufactured or produced, that the entity intends to be sold in Ohio, including, but not limited to, cigarettes intended to be sold in the United States through an importer or (2) any entity or the entity's successor that meets both of the following criteria: (a) purchases cigarettes, in any location, from a second entity that manufactures or otherwise produces cigarettes in any location when the second entity does not intend that the cigarettes it manufactures be sold in the United States and (b) intends to sell the cigarettes described in (a) in the United States (R.C.
 3739.01(D)).